Differentiating frictionally locked asperities from kinematically coupled zones: A transdimensional scheme of locking inversion

 \section{A transdimensional scheme of locking inversion}

-The previous section discussed the epistemic errors (model error/bias) of locking inversions, which were found to be small enough during quasi-stationary interseismic phases.
-On the other hand, the inverse problem of locking is \remove{not necessarily tractable}\add{challenging}.
-As in many distributed slip inversions, likelihood-based approaches of locking parameter fields easily overfit to data~\citep{herman2020locating}.
-The use of prior information is one way to avoid this issue, but the prior-constraint-dependence of solutions is more serious than in coupling inversions~\citep{johnson2010new}.
+The epistemic errors, also called model error/bias, were found to be small enough in locking inversions for quasi-stationary interseismic phases.
+However, it does not negate that the inverse problem of locking is challenging.
+As in many distributed slip inversions, likelihood-based approaches of locking-parameter fields easily overfit to data~\citep{herman2020locating}.
+The use of prior information is one way to avoid this issue, but adjusting the prior constraint is harder than in coupling inversions~\citep{johnson2010new}.
 Additional computational difficulties also arise in locking inversions due to the nature of discrete optimization problems in mathematics, to which the locking inversions belong.
-For simple estimations of locking, we now construct a transdimensional scheme \citep{dettmer2014trans} of locking inversions, which varies the number of basis functions imitating the asperities in fault mechanics.
+For tractable estimations of locking, we now construct a transdimensional scheme \citep{dettmer2014trans} of locking inversions, which varies the number of basis functions.
+Basis functions here imitate locked segments, termed the asperities in fault mechanics~\citep{barbot2019slow}.

 Figure~\ref{fig:parametrizinginterlockingpattern} is the method schematic.
 The locked zone is decomposed into segments $A_n$, within which the fault is locked ($\Psi=1$):